 The Privacy by Design foundation processes personal data with the aim of realising attribute-based authentication and signatures via the system IRMA, an abbreviation for I Reveal My Attributes.
-The foundation is responsible for this data processing and in doing so abides by Dutch (and European) data protection regulations.
+The foundation is responsible for this data processing and in doing so abides by the General Data Protection Regulation (GDPR).

 The design of IRMA is such that personal data, attributes in particular, are stored locally at the user’s side on his/her own phone or tablet, and not at the foundation’s side on its computers.
-The foundation only stores a user’s email address together with a very limited set of historical usage data, as will be explained below.
+The foundation only stores a user’s email address, if the user explicitly so chooses, together with a very limited set of historical usage data, as will be explained below.

 A user of IRMA is asked to consent (agree) at every data processing step by the foundation.
 This consent forms the legal basis for the data processing.
 A user can at any stage terminate the foundation’s processing of his/her personal data by terminating (blocking) his/her personal IRMA account, via the MyIRMA webpage.
-The IRMA app asks the user to consent whenever attributes are received or revealed, not only via an OK button but also via confirmation with a personal PIN code.
-This forms the legal basis for the processing or the relevant attributes by these (third) parties, providing or receiving attributes.
+The IRMA app asks the user to consent whenever attributes are received or revealed, via an OK button.
+The IRMA app itself is protected via a personal PIN code.
+This consent forms the legal basis for the processing or the relevant attributes by these (third) parties, providing or receiving attributes.

 The foundation processes personal data in three different ways.